caroAM22/Credit-Risk/README.md

-# Credit Risk Prediction - React and TypeScript
+# Task 2: Credit Risk Models with ANN (Artificial Neural Networks)

 This repository contains the code and additional files for the **Credit Risk Prediction** task.
 The goal of the project is to create a model to predict the likelihood of an individual defaulting on their credit payment using a neural network.